saar1290/GKE_Airflow_Terraform/README.md

 [link to helm installation](https://helm.sh/docs/intro/install/)

-## When all the tools above are installed, clone this project to your local machine and run those commands in youre shell:
+## When all the tools above are installed, clone this project to your local machine and run those commands in your shell:

-### change dir to the project dir
+### Change dir to the project dir
 * cd GKE_Terraform_Aireflow

 ### Initialize the terraform and install the providers